gaonkarr/aws-fis-demo/README.md

 To identify your target resources like which EC2 instances FIS can carry out the actions, you can specify the following:

 - **Resource tags** – The tags applied to target resources.
 For example, you can specify that the target EC2 instances must include the tag "Experiment=ChaosReady".
-You will learn how to specify resources based on tags in Demo 1.
+You will learn how to specify resources based on tags in **Demo 1**.

 - **Resource filters** – The path and values that represent resources with specific attributes.
 For more information, see Resource filters.
-You will learn how to specify resources based on tags and filters in Demo 3.
+You will learn how to specify resources based on tags and filters in **Demo 3**.

 - **Resource IDs** – The resource IDs of specific AWS resources.
 For example, the resource ID of an Amazon EC2 instance, such as i-12345abcd.
 All resource IDs must be the same resource type.
-You will learn how to specify specific AWS resources in Demo 4.
+You will learn how to specify specific AWS resources in **Demo 4**.

 ### [Demo 1 : Stop random EC2 instances using Tags](demo-1/)